Securely signing in to Google

 If you plan to use the device often (say, for example, it’s your family computer), then we suggest creating a user profile either in the operating system or in the browser so you can keep your information private from other users.
 We recommend you leave the "Stay signed in" checkbox selected to take advantage of Account Chooser and longer sessions.
 Learn how to add user profiles on an Android device or in Chrome.

-If none of these security options are available to you, we strongly suggest you do not sign in to your Google Account.
+Important: If none of these security options are available to you, we strongly suggest you do not sign in to your Google Account.
 If you do sign in, we recommend deselecting the "Stay signed in" checkbox in case you forget to sign out.
+Keep your account secure by performing a Security Checkup.